Has anything ever gotten on your nerves?

 The symptoms of nerves being trapped can be as varied as the things they control, regulate and heal.

-From the common symptoms of pain, numbness, tingling, muscle wasting or weakness to the more specific symptoms attached to which body parts a particular nerve may be responsible for, the effects can be far reaching and identifying the cause or source as well as the possible options for resolution is valuable.
+From the common symptoms of pain, numbness, tingling, muscle wasting or weakness to the more specific symptoms attached to which Healthy Body parts a particular nerve may be responsible for, the effects can be far reaching and identifying the cause or source as well as the possible options for resolution is valuable.